 (Commencement Ceremony and Diploma information is listed at the bottom of the page.)

-For Spring 2022 CSU Applicants (application period August 1 - August 31, 2021): To ensure sufficient processing time for CSU E-Verification, it is highly recommended to apply for the ADT Degree by September 10, 2021.
-Final application deadline is October 8, 2021.
+For Spring 2025 CSU Applicants (CSU application period August 1 - August 31, 2024): To ensure sufficient processing time for CSU E-Verification, it is highly recommended to apply for the ADT Degree by September 6, 2024.
+Final degree application deadline is October 11, 2024.

 To apply for a degree and/or certificate, please read all of the following steps:

-Note: During the COVID-19 campus closure, electronic delivery of transcripts is best, if available.
+Note: Electronic delivery of transcripts is best, if available.

 2. Check your eligibility status with a counselor to ensure you meet all of your degree/certificate requirements.
-Contact the Counseling Center to make an appointment, or use "Talk with a Counselor" to verify you meet all graduation requirements.
+Contact Counseling Services to make an appointment, or use "Talk with a Counselor" to verify you meet all graduation requirements.

-3. Submit your degree/certificate application to the Admissions & Records office before the posted deadline dates listed above.
+3. Submit your degree/certificate application to the Admissions and Records office before the posted deadline dates listed above.
 The earlier the better!

-Approximately 2 weeks after your degree/certificate application is submitted you will receive an official evaluation via email which shows your status towards completing the degree(s) and/or certificate(s) you requested.
-Attached to your evaluation(s) will be a letter explaining how to read your evaluation(s) and the graduation process.
+Approximately 3 weeks from the date noted above, or from the time your application is received if submitted after the dates listed above, you will receive an official evaluation via email which shows your status towards completing the degree(s) and/or certificate(s) you requested.
+Attached to your evaluation(s) will be a letter explaining how to read your evaluation(s) and information about the graduation process.

 General Petitions, Modification of Major Forms-Name, Address, and Email Changes: